GrizzFuOnYou/master_mcp_server/README.md

 # AI Master Control Program (MCP) Server

-The AI MCP Server enables AI models, including locally hosted models with Ollama and cloud models like Claude, to interact with your computer system.
+The AI MCP Server enables AI models, including locally hosted models with Ollama and Claude Desktop, to interact with your computer system.
 It acts as a bridge that allows AI models to:

 - Execute system commands
 - Create, read, update, and delete files